 Experimentation does not need to be expensive or take a lot of effort though.
 The consulting company EdenMcCallum originally only posted an ad for its new model.
 The positive response it received was proof enough that there is at least an interest in the market.

 Reach out to customers and tell them about your plans for a new business model and ask them what they think.
 When Fahrenheit 212 proposed its new business model to potential customers, one of them was so convinced he bought up all of Fahrenheit’s capacity for 6 months.
 Experimentation can be that easy.

 Once you have validated your initial idea, start doing business.
 You will learn what works and what does not along the way.
 You will also gain insights and identify further opportunities to design your business model and make it perform even better.

 Evolution is about reflecting on the outcomes of your experiments and the experiences you made.
-You can think of evolution as the start of the next cycle of discovery, interpretation, ideation and experimentation: You experimented and discovered what works and what does not, you gained new insights, which need to be interpreted.
-Based on your interpretation you ideate, fine-tune or re-design your business model and experiment again.
-In practice I see that companies repeat this cycle until they feel confident enough to scale their business model up or spread it throughout the organization to replace an existing one.
-Sometimes companies experiment with a first iteration of their business model for several years, before they enter the evolution phase.
-The most important thing is to keep on reflecting about how successful your business model is and whether it is really creating any value for all involved parties.
+You can think of evolution as the start of the next cycle of discovery, interpretation, ideation, and experimentation: You experimented and discovered what works and what does not, you gained new insights, which need to be interpreted.
+Based on your interpretation you ideate, fine-tune, or re-design your business model and experiment again.
+In practice, I see that companies repeat this cycle until they feel confident enough to scale their business model up or spread it throughout the organization to replace an existing one.
+Sometimes companies experiment with the first iteration of their business model for several years, before they enter the evolution phase.
+The most important thing is to keep on reflecting on how successful your business model is and whether it is really creating any value for all involved parties.
 If you are unhappy with your assessment, it might be time to embark on the next journey of discovery.

-For more inspiration on how to design your new business model, visit Business Model Gallery.
+For more inspiration on how to design your new business model, visit the Business Model Gallery.

 Like this article?
-Please hit the heart button below and share with your friends!
+Please hit the heart button below and share it with your friends!